Tokai

 - Aichi

-Tokoname ware (tokoname yaki in Japanese) is a form of ceramic pottery that is produced in the area around the city of Tokoname in Aichi prefecture.
-This traditional handicraft comes from one of the Six Ancient Kilns of Japan which along with Bize…
+Tokoname ware (Tokoname yaki in Japanese) is a form of ceramic pottery that is produced in the area around the city of Tokoname in Aichi prefecture.
+This traditional craft comes from one of the Six Ancient Kilns of Japan.
+Along with Bizen, Tamba, …

 View more